 21/05/2019 Cagliari – Alghero (BL)

 Leaving Cagliari, we head north to the small village of Barumini.
 At this UNESCO site we discover the largest Nuraghe on the island.
 This amazing structure once stood more than three storeys high.
 Built nearly 3,500 years ago, it is surrounded by the ruins of an extensive village with interlocking buildings covering the hillside.
 The site was rediscovered only in 1949.
 We continue into the Sardinian heartland to the town of Orgosolo, where the mountains are covered in beautiful forests and wild boar roam freely.
 This is the land of Sardinian shepherds and we have an amazing lunch of roasted boar on a spit.
-After lunch we continue to Alghero.
+After our fulsome lunch we continue to Alghero.

 22/05/2019 Alghero – Capo Caccia – Alghero (BLD)